Apple’s Magic Keyboard for iPad Pro features an integrated trackpad that works perfectly with the new cursor introduced back in iPadOS 13.4.

 So the cursor can dynamically change depending on the app it’s within and the function it’s about to perform – developers also have access to new APIs which allow them to offer enhanced cursor functionality within their iPadOS apps.

-Owners of the Magic Keyboard (or those pairing Apple’s standalone Magic Trackpad with their iPad) can also use trackpad gestures in iPadOS 13.4.
+Owners of the Magic Keyboard (or those pairing Apple’s standalone Magic Trackpad with their iPad) can also use trackpad gestures.
 These gestures provide a way of interacting with iPadOS which feels natural – especially for those already used to using a trackpad with macOS, or using touch-based gestures with their iPad.

 Below, we’ve included an overview of all the trackpad gestures you’ll need to get started with your Magic Keyboard and iPad Pro.
 We’ve also included a few tips to help you get the most out of using a trackpad with your iPad.